-Kami Gardner will be in her seventh season as the director of aquatics and head men's and women's swimming coach at W&L. She had previously served as the head women's swimming coach for five seasons and was the interim men's coach for much of the 2012 season.
+Kami Gardner will be in her eighth season as the director of aquatics and head men's and women's swimming coach at Washington and Lee in 2018-19.
+She had previously served as the head women's swimming coach for five seasons and was the interim men's coach for much of the 2012 season.
 The 2012-13 season was her first as the head coach for the combined men's and women's program.

 Gardner's 11 seasons coaching the women has resulted in an 90-32 overall record and 11 Old Dominion Athletic Conference Championships.
 Additionally, her athletes have gone on to set 66 new school records over the past six years, including setting new bests in all five relay events.
 Her 2013-14 team set 10 school records alone in posting a 9-3 overall record, while the team broke 10 more school records in 2014-15 and went 8-1 overall.
 The 2015-16 squad produced a 7-2 overall dual meet record and spent much of the season ranked in the College Swimming Coaches Association Division III Top 25.